 How the Rolling Stones Started to Find Their Voice on ’12 x 5′

-And neither were their record companies.
-Rushing to meet Beatlemania, Capitol Records scrambled to assemble new albums out of the leftover songs that didn't make it to the U.S. LPs.
-(Years later, with the introduction of the CD, the Beatles' U.K. and U.S. catalogs aligned, and all was right in the world ... until older fans realized that they really liked those bastardized versions.)
+Rushing to meet Beatlemania, Capitol Records scrambled to assemble new LPs out of the leftover songs that didn't make it to the U.S. albums.
+(Years later, with the introduction of the compact disc, the Beatles' U.K. and U.S. catalogs aligned, and all was right in the world ... until older fans realized that they really liked those bastardized versions.)

 Using a five-song, Chicago-made U.K.-only EP that came out in August 1964, 5 x 5, as its launching point, 12 x 5 collected a dozen stray tracks from the period: five from the EP, two singles and their B-sides and three songs that showed up on the Stones' second U.K. album, The Rolling Stones No. 2, in January 1965.
 It's not a perfect album, but it set up a long string of classic LPs that stretched well into the next decade.